cayeborreo/spunky-potato/content/posts/201908/going-beyond-our-echo-chambers.md

 So next time you post that strongly worded tweet you've been drafting in the hopes of swaying people, take a step back first.
 If you decide to release it out to the world and it gains traction, it means it hasn't reached the opposing side yet.
 And once it has and meets with legit non-trolling criticism, best to hear them out before crafting your arguments to avoid a non-productive discussion.

-If it's another goddamn _"[sco pa tu manaa](https://www.wheninmanila.com/what-does-sco-pa-tu-manaa-mean-and-why-is-it-all-over-twitter/)"_ tweet though, skip it. ◼️
+If it's another goddamn _“[sco pa tu manaa](https://www.wheninmanila.com/what-does-sco-pa-tu-manaa-mean-and-why-is-it-all-over-twitter/)”_ tweet though, skip it. ◼️

 ---